-15. Whey Protein
+15. Whey Protein and Other Protein Powders

 Is there such thing as foods that burn fat while you sleep?
-While it’s a bit more complicated than this, filling up on protein throughout the day can help to support a strong metabolism and potentially keep you at a healthy weight.
+While it’s a bit more complicated than this, filling up on protein throughout the day can help support a strong metabolism and potentially keep you at a healthy weight.

 One study found evidence that omega-3s from fish have potential to act as nutritional therapeutic agents in prevention of obesity-related inflammation.

 You’ll also find vitamin D, B vitamins, selenium, potassium, phosphorus and more in salmon.
 An added benefit of all of these nutrients is that eating fish regularly may help boost brain function and your mood, as well as improve immunity, bone health and skin health.

 Aside from wild-caught salmon, incorporate other oily fish in your diet, such as sardines, mackerel, tuna and halibut.

 Like green tea, coffee contains both caffeine and antioxidants, which can help reduce inflammation, promote alertness and mental well-being, improve stamina during workouts, and potentially control hunger.

 Consuming coffee is an easy way to lift your mood, assuming you tolerate it well.
 It can improve decision making and give you energy to push harder while exercising.

 Caffeine may also slightly boost your metabolic rate and curb hunger, helping you stick to a healthy diet and resist temptations.

 One study found that consuming caffeine about 30 minutes before a meal helped suppress energy (calorie) intake during the meal.